dxps/redis_playground/redis_ha/readme.md

 _High Availability_ feature is offered based on database replication.
 This means having a primary (aka master) and one or more replica (aka slave) nodes with:

--   primary node:
+-   Primary node:
-    -   handling both write and read requests
+    -   Handling both write and read requests.
-    -   delivering the changes to replica node(s)
+    -   Delivering the changes to replica node(s).
--   replica node(s):
+-   Replica node(s):
-    -   handling the read requests
+    -   Handling the read requests.
-    -   receiving and applying changes locally
+    -   Receiving and applying changes locally.

-Note that this is different than _Cluster_ setup, which implies a data sharding approach, where multiple masters exist, each being responsible with a part of the data.
+Note that this is different than the _Cluster_ setup, which implements a data sharding, where multiple masters exist, each being responsible with a set of the data.
 For further details, see [Durability and high availability](https://redis.io/docs/latest/operate/rs/databases/durability-ha/) page.

 For this setup, Redis [Sentinel](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel/) is needed.
 And here is the deployment overview in this case: